bvieira/sv4git/README.md

 git sv vcm --path "$(pwd)" --file "$COMMIT_MSG_FILE" --source "$COMMIT_SOURCE"
 ```

-tip: you can configure a directory as your global git templates using the command below, check [git config docs](https://git-scm.com/docs/git-config#Documentation/git-config.txt-inittemplateDir) for more information!
+**Tip**: you can configure a directory as your global git templates using the command below:

 ```bash
 git config --global init.templatedir '<YOUR TEMPLATE DIR>'
 ```

+Check [git config docs](https://git-scm.com/docs/git-config#Documentation/git-config.txt-inittemplateDir) for more information!

 ## Development

 ### Makefile

-run `make` to get the list of available actions
+Run `make` to get the list of available actions:

 ```bash
 make